 Can I switch factoring companies?

-Yes, though it requires coordination.
-Your new factoring company will issue new notices of assignment to your clients, and any invoices already purchased by your current factor must be settled before the transition completes.
-If you are on a month-to-month contract, the process is straightforward.
-If you have a long-term contract, check for early termination clauses.
+Yes, you can, but it does require some coordination.
+The new factoring company will send new notices of assignment to your clients.
+You’ll also need to settle any invoices already purchased by your current factor before the switch is complete.
+If you’re on a month-to-month contract, this is easier.
+With a long-term contract, check for any early termination clauses.

 Do factoring companies check my personal credit?